Kristen G. Anderson

 Psychology 322 - Social Psychology

-Full course for one semester.
+One-unit semester course.
 An examination of psychological theory and research concerning the ways in which people think, feel, and act in social situations.
 Conferences will focus on areas of basic social psychological research and theory, including social cognition, attribution, impression formation, social interaction, intergroup and interpersonal relationships, and social influence.
 Special issues addressed in the course are stereotyping and prejudice, the self within the social context, and applications of social psychology to social problems.
 Opportunities for students to plan and conduct empirical research are available.
 Prerequisite: Psychology 101, or consent of the instructor.
-Conference.
+Conference-laboratory.

 Psychology 323 - Motivation in Educational Contexts